morinted/valheim-trader-finder/README.md

 # Valheim Trader Finder

-Find Haldor the merchant without all the stress.
+Find Haldor the merchant and Hildir the quest giver without all the stress.

 ## Instructions